google/timesketch/k8s/README.md

 ```
 > **Tip**: List all releases using `helm list`

-The command removes all the Kubernetes components but PVC's associated with the chart and deletes the release.
+The command removes all the Kubernetes components but Persistent Volumes (PVC) associated with the chart and deletes the release.

 To delete the PVC's associated with `my-release`: